PhenoApps/Field-Book/docs/source/geonav.rst

    The collect screen GeoNav confirmation message

 Once the rover is connected, Field Book will automatically display the nearest plot in the bottom toolbar.
-Press the |navigate| symbol on the right to jump to the plot.
+Press the |navigate| icon on the right to jump to the plot.

 .. figure:: /_static/images/geonav/goto_cropped.png
    :width: 60%